cwesson/joplin-plugin-typograms/README.md

 # Joplin Plugin Typograms
-This plugin allows you to create Typogram diagram using the notation defined in https://google.github.io/typograms/.
+This plugin allows you to create Typogram diagrams using the notation defined in https://google.github.io/typograms/.

 ## Installation